Recognizing Unseen States of Unknown Objects by Leveraging Knowledge Graphs: Experimental Evaluation

 \subsection{Implementation and evaluation issues}

-\textbf{Implementation details}: The GNN was trained following the method outlined in Nayak et al. \cite{nayak:tmlr22}.
-The model was trained for 1000 epochs on 950 randomly selected classes from the ILSVRC 2012 dataset \cite{russakovsky2015imagenet}, while the remaining 50 classes were held out for validation.
+\textbf{Implementation details}: The GNN was trained following the method outlined in Nayak et al. \cite{Kampffmeyer2019}.
+The model was trained for 1000 epochs on 950 randomly selected classes from the ILSVRC 2012 dataset \cite{russakovsky2015imagenet}, while the remaining 50 classes comprise the validation set.
 The model with the lowest validation loss was chosen to generate the seen and unseen class embeddings using the graph.
 For the seen classes, the embeddings were frozen, and a pre-trained ResNet101-backbone was fine-tuned on the individual datasets for 50 epochs using stochastic gradient descent with a learning rate of 0.0001 and momentum of 0.9.

-\textbf{Datasets}: At present, there is a lack of datasets exclusively dedicated to object states, with the exception of the OSDD~\cite{gouidis2022} which is a dataset tailored for state detection.
+\textbf{Datasets}: Currently, there is a scarcity of datasets specifically designed for characterizing object states, except for the OSDD~\cite{gouidis2022} which is a dataset tailored for state detection.
 Instead, existing attribute datasets include object states among their classes.
-To address this, we utilized two of the most widely used attribute datasets~\cite{Isola2015, Mancini2022} and extracted subsets that specifically relate to object states for use in our experimental evaluation.
-Regarding the OSDD, we extracted the bounding boxes of the original images in order to create images suitable for the OSC task.
-The complexity of each dataset can be assessed primarily by (a)~the number of unseen state classes and (b)~the average number of states per object class.
-The details for the three datasets are presented in \autoref{tab:datasets}.
+To address this, we utilized two of the most widely used attribute datasets CGQA~\cite{Mancini2022} and MIT~\cite{Isola2015}, and extracted subsets that are specifically related to object states.
+We also experimented with VAW~\cite{Pham2021CVPR} which is a recently published object detection dataset that provides object state annotations for some of its samples.
+Regarding the OSDD and VAW, we extracted the bounding boxes of the original images to create images suitable for the OSC task.
+The complexity of each dataset can be assessed mainly by the number of unseen state classes and the average number of states per object class.
+More details on these datasets are presented in the supplementary section.